A document provided by a lender indicating how much they will consider a mortgage application for based on your monthly income and outgoings.

 An extensive survey, carried out by a qualified surveyor, to spot faults and potential problems in the property you are buying.

 Pays the cost of repairing or rebuilding your home if it is damaged by unforeseen events (as detailed in the insurance policy).
+We can help with finding the right insurance.

 The total amount of money borrowed to buy a property.